lmarkus/Scratch101/README.md

 Crabs are coming at you from all sides!
 Slap the crabs to keep them away from the apple.
 The more crabs you slap, the faster they get!
 You can make the game more fun (and difficult) by having students stand farther away from the computer.

-This class introduces one of Scratche's must fun elements.
-The webcam.
+This class introduces one of Scratch's must fun elements: The webcam.
 Scratch makes it super simple to have video captured from the webcam interact with sprites.
 If you've ever played with a Microsoft Kinnect, you'll be immediately familiar with this concept.
 (And the students will likely be, as well)

 ### Objectives: